koitsu/go-natpmpc/README.md

 Linux and OS X should be identical, though replace `go-natpmpc.exe` with `go-natpmpc`.

+# To-do

+* How to leverage `latest` tag, e.g. `go-natpmpc@latest`
+* Figure out proper Go code for detecting Wireguard interfaces on other OSes
+  - Linux and OS X might be hard because there's no human-readable identifier string like "WireGuard Tunnel"
+  - Surely there is a way to do it though
+* Automate builds for Linux, OS X, and Windows
+  - Mmaybe Cirrus CI?
+Oh wait, they're shutting down in a month, thanks OpenAI
+* Automate publishing releases on GitHub so that I don't have to think about it

 # Why I did this

 My use-case was as follows: